LabScheduler/LabScheduler-Server/README.md

 3. Practice sessions are scheduled consecutively across weeks for the same section
 4. No overlap between sections - only one section practices per week
 5. Each practice session occupies either 4 morning or 4 afternoon periods
-6. Room capacity must be sufficient for the section
+6. Room capacity must be sufficient for the section size
 7. Rooms cannot be double-booked

 ### Algorithm Flow
-1. Calculate required practice sessions for each section
+1. Calculate required practice sessions for each section based on total practice periods
 2. Process sections sequentially (section 1, then section 2, etc.)
 3. For each section:
    - Find optimal consecutive weeks with the same day, room, and time
    - Schedule all required sessions for that section
-   - Remove used weeks from available weeks
+   - Remove used weeks from available weeks to prevent section overlap
 4. Move to the next section once the current one is fully scheduled

 ## API Documentation